 As an award-winning Public Diplomacy officer, her Foreign Service career comprised a wide range of diplomatic assignments--in Egypt, Pakistan, Algeria, Sudan, Iraq, Saudi Arabia, Bahrain, and Washington, DC, including public affairs chief/ spokesperson/ press attache/ information, cultural affairs, and collaborative work on global issues with U.S. missions worldwide and multilateral diplomacy with other governments and international organizations.
 Prior to joining the Foreign Service, Professor Colton, head of Shenandoah University's program in mass communication, politics and journalism, established that university's International Journalism Center and advised universities on journalism education and lectured on diplomacy, politics and the media on six continents.
 She was also a Fulbright Scholar, a Knight International Journalism Fellow, and a MacArthur Fellow in Globalization Studies at the University of Chicago.
 Emmy Award-winning journalist for ABC News, Liz Colton also worked worldwide for other news organizations, including NBC News, Newsweek, NPR, Reuters, AsiaWeek, and as executive editor of 10 Virginia newspapers.
 Colton holds degrees from Randolph College, Vanderbilt University, and the London School of Economics & Political Science, where her doctoral thesis focused on Maldives and the Indian Ocean.
 She also studied at Scotland's University of Glasgow and University of London's School of Oriental & African Studies.
 Colton serves on the board of the U.S. Public Diplomacy Council, also the U.S. board of the Paris-based Reporters Sans Frontieres.
 She has taught recently on International Shipboard Education's Enrichment Voyages and is public diplomacy adviser for DiplomacyWorks.org.
 Elizabeth Colton is now completing for publication several books on diplomacy, global politics, media.
-She has been moderating UNITAR online courses, both Public Diplomacy and Cultural Diplomacy, since 2016

-She is also currently Visiting Research Scholar at the University of North Carolina Asheville.
+She is currently on the board of the DACOR organization for diplomats/foreign affairs professionals in Washington, DC and a Research Scholar in Residence at the University of North Carolina Asheville.